Global Health Grand Rounds

 Beena Kamath-Rayne, MD, MPH, FAAP

-Dr. Kamath-Rayne is the Senior Vice President of Global Health and Clinical Skills at the American Academy of Pediatrics (AAP) and a practicing neonatologist at Northwestern University and Children’s Healthcare of Atlanta.
+Dr. Kamath-Rayne is the Senior Vice President of Global Health and Clinical Skills at the American Academy of Pediatrics and a practicing neonatologist at Northwestern University and Children’s Healthcare of Atlanta.
 She oversees the AAP’s global health portfolio, clinical skills training programs and the NICU Verification Program.
 Her work centers on the development, implementation and evaluation of programs to improve pediatric outcomes worldwide, including Helping Babies Breathe and the WHO Essential Newborn Care course, among others.
-She has served on the International Liaison Committee on Resuscitation Neonatal Content Expert Group since 2016.
-She was inducted into the American Pediatric Society in 2025.
-Her work has been supported by the Gates Foundation, NIH, and the Cerebral Palsy Alliance Research Foundation.
+She has served on the International Liaison Committee on Resuscitation Neonatal Content Expert Group since 2016, and has research supported by the Gates Foundation, NIH, and the Cerebral Palsy Alliance Research Foundation.
+She is a member of the Society for Pediatric Research and was inducted into the American Pediatric Society in 2025.

 View Profile